US to end COVID-19 emergency declarations

-US President Joe Biden has informed Congress that he will end the twin national emergencies for addressing COVID-19 in May, as most of the world has returned closer to normality nearly three years after they were first declared.
+US President Joe Biden has informed Congress that he will end the twin national emergencies for addressing COVID in May, as most of the world has returned closer to normality nearly three years after they were declared.

 The move to end the national emergency and public health emergency declarations would formally restructure the federal coronavirus response to treat the virus as an endemic threat to public health that can be managed through agencies’ normal authorities.